shankar7791/MI-10-DevOps/Personel/Nilesh/git-linux/Task1.md

-Process Defination : process is executed by one or many thread and it also contains program code.
+Process Defination : Process is an instance of an executing program

 Process Proerties : processid(PID),userid,ppid,groupid